lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Tips.md

 	- Localized Geographical area comprised of 1 or more AD
 -   **Availability Domains**
 	- One or more fault-tolerent
-	- isolated DC located within a region, but connected to each other by low latency,
+	- isolated DC located within a region, but connected to each other by low latency,high bandwidth network
-	-  high bandwidth network
 	- Do not share physical infrastructure
 -   **Fault Domains**
 	- Grouping of hardware and infrastructure with in an AD to provide anti-affinity(logical data center)